-The Adoption Assistance and Guardianship Assistance Programs are federal- and state-funded programs that may include medical assistance, reimbursement for costs incurred to legally finalize the adoption/guardianship or financial assistance paid on behalf of an eligible child to an adoptive parent or guardian.
+The Adoption Assistance Program and Guardianship Assistance Program are federal- and state-funded programs that may include medical assistance, reimbursement for costs incurred to legally finalize the adoption or guardianship, or financial assistance paid on behalf of an eligible child to an adoptive parent or guardian.

 Types of assistance

 No cash subsidy or medical insurance needed at this time.
 Agreement required assuring assistance if needed in the future.

 Medical coverage is provided through Oregon or the child’s state of residence.
 It may be possible to use the medical card as a supplement to private insurance.

 A negotiated monthly cash subsidy plus level-of-care payment, if applicable, have been established with no medical coverage provided.

 A negotiated monthly cash subsidy plus current level-of-care payment, if applicable, with medical coverage through Oregon or the child’s state of residence.

 Non-recurring expense payment

 One-time payment for costs incurred in legally finalizing the adoption or guardianship.